Frequently Asked Questions

 For 2-week UnTours, guests may stay up to 6 nights.

 For Sampler or one-week UnTours, guests may stay up to 3 nights in each destination.

 Please give us the name of your guest and the nights of their stay so we may inform the apartment owner.
 Guests are subject to owner approval.
 Most owners charge on a per-guest basis and all are subject to per-guest taxes and other expenses, so we must charge a guest fee:

-We do have some Untours that run through the late fall and winter.
-Untours to Greece and Buenos Aires are run year round as full-service Untours.
+We do have some UnTours that run through the late fall and winter.
+UnTours to Greece run year round as full-service UnTours.